plang-psm/unit-conversion/README.md

 - [X] CSS Styling
     - [X] Responsive design
 - [X] JavaScript
-  - [ ] Make the conversions full functional
+  - [ ] Make the conversions fully functional

 ## Launch
 You can display the project and its code here: